 All student loans, both federal and private, require new applications for each period of enrollment.
 For the Federal Direct Loans, the FAFSA serves as the application document.
 For private loans, apply directly with the lender.
 To reduce or cancel a loan, please contact the Financial Aid Office directly.
-Loans can be reduced or cancelled at any time prior to the end of the semester for which the funds paid.
+Loans can be reduced or canceled at any time prior to the end of the semester for which the funds paid.
 Student and parent education loans pay directly to the student's account on the University's scheduled disbursement date, or within two weeks of certification, whichever is later.

-*Direct Loan Interest Rate Information - The Student Loan Certainty Act of 2013 was signed into law August 9, 2013.
+*Direct Loan Interest Rate Information - The Student Loan Certainty Act of 2013 was signed into law on August 9, 2013.
 Under this law, federal student loan interest rates will be calculated based on the 10-year Treasury bill.
 Loans will be "fixed -variable," meaning students would receive a fixed rate for the life of that loan, but each year rates will be recalculated and new loans will be made at the new rate.
 For example, an undergraduate student borrowing in 2014-2015 had an interest rate of 4.66% for the life of that year's loan.
 But, for 2015-2016 there was a recalculation of the applicable rate based on the 10-year Treasury Note at that time, and this new rate will apply to the life of the 2015-2016 loan.
 This law also places caps on future interest rates: 8.25% cap for undergraduate loans, 9.5% for graduate loans, and 10.5% for PLUS.

 The Federal Direct Loan award is for the academic year and it will be disbursed to your student account, half in the fall semester and half in the spring semester.

 In choosing lenders for our list, we sent a Request for Information out through the Massachusetts Association of Student Financial Aid Administrators.
-All of the lenders who responded were stable, reputable lenders who our students have used in the past, have demonstrated excellent customer service to students, offer competitive loan terms, and offer ease of application and processing for our students.
+All of the lenders who responded were stable, reputable lenders whom our students have used in the past, have demonstrated excellent customer service to students, offer competitive loan terms, and offer ease of application and processing for our students.
 Westfield State does not receive any monetary or other incentives for having these lenders on our list.

 Gather your information.
 Items you will need include: